'Yemen's Banksy': Murad Subay creates art against war in Berlin | DW | 23.09.2021

 According to the DG ECHO, there are 20.7 million people in Yemen who are in need of assistance, which amounts to 66% of the population; more than 16.1 million of them lack reliable access to food.

-Human rights organizations also estimate that there are 4 million Internally Displaced People (IDPs) in the country, with over 10,000 households having been displaced in 2021 alone due to active fighting.
+Human rights organizations also estimate that there are 4 million internally displaced people in the country, with more than 10,000 households having been displaced in 2021 alone because of active fighting.

-As fighting Yemen's Marib governate forces more people to flee, shelter needs are soaring, says UN Refugee Agency
+As fighting in Yemen's Marib governate forces more people to flee, shelter needs are soaring, says the UN Refugee Agency

 One of his brothers, a journalist, was shot twice in the knees, and Murad was investigated on several occasions; he could no longer paint freely.
 They left for Egypt.
 Murad landed in Paris two years ago through the Artist Protection Fund, an international program to provide relief and safe haven to artists in danger.